 You should be able to state very clearly what your objectives are in very specific words.

-Your partner should know your goals, your weaknesses, and your biggest potential pitfalls.
+Your ally should know your goals, your weaknesses, and your biggest potential pitfalls.

 Here are some examples:

 - “What was the most tempting thing you encountered online since we last spoke?”